 Jennifer Brady has taught in the English department at Rhodes since 1984.
 She won the Clarence Day Award for Outstanding Teaching in 1993.
 She earned her B.A. at the University of Toronto and her Ph.D. at Princeton University.
 She has published articles and book chapters and co-edited collections of essays on two major seventeenth-century writers, Ben Jonson and John Dryden.
 Her teaching interests include Renaissance and Restoration drama, the novel of manners, authorial studies, literary influence, and literary history.
-In her personal life, she is a dedicated and passionate fan of the Memphis Grizzlies and the owner of several vertically-challenged dogs, largely dachshund mixes.
+In her personal life, she is a dedicated and passionate fan of the Memphis Grizzlies and the owner of several vertically challenged dogs.
 Vita (pdf)

 1980, Ph.D., English Literature, Princeton University